- Home

 - Center for Biblical Integration – A dedicated center supports faculty in embedding faith-based perspectives across all disciplines.

-- Foundational Worldview Courses – You can complete courses introducing a biblical worldview as part of your core curriculum.
+- Foundational Worldview Courses – At the undergraduate level, you can complete courses introducing a biblical worldview as part of your core curriculum.

 - Mission-Driven Faculty – Instructors bring real-world government experience guided by Christian principles and ethical leadership.